 The Mustard Seed has immense appeal to many different types of guest and, although it is actually a four star hotel, it is an hotel like no other - its many special attributes make it a place apart, and it is a perfect destination for a romantic break or a few days pick-you-up in demanding times.

-In addition to accommodation in the main house, the conversion of an old schoolhouse in the garden now provides three newer superior suites, a residents' lounge and a small leisure centre with sauna and massage room - this stylish development offers something quite different from the older rooms and is in great demand from regular guests who make Echo Lodge their base for golf and fishing holidays.
+In addition to sumptuous accommodation in the main house, the more recent conversion of an old schoolhouse in the garden provides three newer superior suites, a residents' lounge and a small leisure centre with sauna and massage room - this stylish and more contemporary development offers something quite different from the original rooms and is in great demand from regular guests who make The Mustard Seed their base for golf and fishing holidays, and for business guests.

-Angel Pirev took over as head chef in 2010 and has continued the house tradition of excellent modern Irish cooking; the wonderful organic kitchen gardens supply him with much of the produce for the restaurant - do allow time to see them before dinner and, perhaps, hazard a guess as to what will be on the menu - while other ingredients are carefully sourced from organic farms and artisan food producers.
+The house tradition of excellent modern Irish cooking is underpinned by the wonderful organic produce supplied by the kitchen gardens - do allow time to see them before dinner and, perhaps, hazard a guess as to what will be on the menu - while other ingredients are carefully sourced from the region's organic farms and artisan food producers.

-Main courses such as an unusual fillet of pork dish (rolled in soft herb and cooked in olive oil, then served with buttered Swiss chard, broad bean risotto, beetroot and cider jus) are based on the best local meats, seafood just up from the south-western fishing ports and seasonal game.
+Main courses such as an unusual assiette of spring lamb (with chargrilled courgette cream, pressed shoulder, red gooseberry and walnut caramel) are based on the best local meats, seafood just up from the south-western fishing ports and seasonal game.